russellf9/webstorm-presentation/README.md

 ```
 npm start
-npm start
 ```
-A browser tab will open the app at `http://localhost:8000/index.html`.
+The app is now available at `http://localhost:8000/index.html`.

 ### Launch the Debug Configuration